Navigate this page

 Will we see single people or families move into the area?

-At present, the hotel in Somerset is being used to accommodate families and single females from a range of countries.
+In Somerset, there is accommodation for both families and single occupants from a range of countries.
 The decision to move people into Home Office accommodation is made by the Home Office and is based on need and pressures within the asylum system.

 Will people seeking asylum have access to local health services?